How to Make a Location-Based App?

 - India ($ 10-30).
 The cost of a simple application: from $ 5,000.
 The price is rather low, but the code quality is quite depressing

 Given that you can create a geolocation application for different purposes and services (taxi, restaurant business, etc.), it's impossible to name a certain price.
-However, we can say how long it will take to build apps of varying complexity.
-With this information, it's easy to calculate the approximate budget that you need.
+However, we’re able to say how long it’ll take to build apps of varying complexity.
+With this information, it's easy to calculate the approximate budget you need.